Painting & drawing blog

 It’s less convenient for painting outside

-As discussed above, there’s no doubt that a tin of pan colours is more convenient for painting out of doors than carting around little tubes and a palette to dilute and mix them on.
+As discussed above, there’s no doubt that a tin of pan colours is more convenient for painting out of doors than carting around little tubes and a palette to mix them on.
+When you finish you’ll have to deal with a palette full of leftover paint which is difficult to transport back to studio if you want to keep and re-use it.

 It’s potentially more wasteful